MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 - **Do not configure conflicting Azure policies**: Make sure you don't have any conflicting Azure policies that might interfere with cluster registration.
 Some of the common conflicting policies might be:
   - **Resource group naming**: If you are providing values or trying to use the default values, make sure they don't conflict with Azure policy:
     - Resource group name for Azure Stack HCI cluster resource: the default value is `<cluster name-rg>`.
 You can provide a custom value (`-ResourceGroupName`).
-    - Resource group name for Arc for server resources: the default value is `<cluster name-36 char GUID-Arc-Infra-RG>`.
-You can provide a custom value (`-ArcServerResourceGroupName`).
-  - **Resource group tags**: Currently HCI does not support adding tags to resource groups during cluster registration, and we create a managed resource group for Arc for servers as part of the registration which doesn't include tags.
+  - **Resource group tags**: Currently HCI does not support adding tags to resource groups during cluster registration.
 Make sure your policy accounts for this behavior.
   - **.msi download**: HCI downloads the Arc agent on the cluster nodes during cluster registration.
 Make sure you do not restrict these downloads.
   - **Credentials lifetime**: By default, the HCI service requests 2 years of credential lifetime.
 Make sure your Azure policy doesn't have any configuration conflicts.

-- **Make sure you don't have any stale Arc agents pointing to the wrong Azure Arc for server resources**: If you have previously Arc-enabled the Azure Stack HCI server manually and not as part of the `Register-AzStackHCI` cmdlet or Windows Admin center Azure Stack HCI registration workflow, [follow the guidelines here to clean up before re-registration](troubleshoot-hci-registration.md#registration-completes-successfully-but-azure-arc-connection-in-portal-says-not-installed).
+> [!NOTE]
+> If you have a separate resource group for Arc-for-Server resources, we recommend using a resource group having Arc-for-Server resources related only to Azure Stack HCI.
+The Azure Stack HCI resource provider has permissions to manage any other Arc-for-Server resources in the **ArcServer** resource group.

 ## Register a cluster using Windows Admin Center